m1sklick/LLVM-to-Uxntal/README.md

   pip install llvmlite
 ```

 Install the LLVM into your system(MacOs).
+Version used for development: 18.1.8

 Using brew